How to Install Opera Browser on Ubuntu Linux

-On Ubuntu 24.04, 22.04, or 20.04, you can install Opera Browser using the official Opera APT repository, which provides access to the latest stable, beta, and developer builds.
-This method ensures that your Opera installation stays up-to-date with the latest features and security updates directly from the Opera development team.
-This guide will walk you through the process of setting up the Opera APT repository and installing the version of Opera that best suits your needs.
+On Ubuntu, you can install Opera using the official Opera APT repository, which provides access to the latest stable, beta, and developer builds with automatic security updates.
+This method ensures your Opera installation receives the newest features and security patches directly from Opera’s development team.
+Opera joins other browsers like Google Chrome, Chromium, Microsoft Edge, Vivaldi, and Brave in Ubuntu’s software ecosystem, each offering distinct privacy and performance features.

-Before diving into the process, ensuring that your Ubuntu system is current with all available packages is essential.
-This ensures compatibility and reduces potential conflicts during the installation of the Opera Browser.
+Before installing Opera, ensure your Ubuntu system is current with all available packages.
+Updating first prevents compatibility issues and reduces potential conflicts during installation.

 Open your terminal and run the following command: